NevilleAdrian/SmarterCars/README.md

-Run applicagion with Dotnet Run
+Run application with Dotnet Run